 You might be wondering, how come cool and warm colors make a bad combination.
 We all know the rules of complementary colors and how they look good together.
 Green goes well with red and purple looks great with yellow.
 And I agree with that – complementary colors make a great base for color palettes if you know how to properly use them.
 However, let’s move to a more specific sphere – interior design and see how complementary colors react in the environment.

 As we have already mentioned, colors have different moods and associations, and they influence us, even more, when we are placed in a room filled with certain hues.
 For example, a living room with marigold orange walls would bring a sense of coziness and playfulness.
 On the contrary, a bedroom with navy blue decor would create a refreshing and calm ambiance.

 So what would happen if we were to mix the two polar opposite atmospheres?
 They will clash and look quite hideous.
 Needless to say that a person would also feel quite unsettled in such a space.
 Possible solutions would be to change one of the colors in the pair for a more appropriate counterpart – an analogous color or even white or black.

 Vibrating Color Combinations

-It goes without saying that reading the hex code above in vibrating color combinations is impossible without getting watery eyes.
-Even so, people who are fully color blind will have problems with reading the inscriptions because of the same color intensity.
+It goes without saying that reading the hex codes above in vibrating color combinations is impossible without getting watery eyes.
+Even so, people who have color blindness will have problems with reading the inscriptions because of the same color intensity.
 If we change the vibrating color combinations into the black and white mode, the inscriptions are hardly noticeable.
 That’s why these color combinations are so highly avoidable in any field of design.

 Also, it’s crucial to evaluate the environment in which the combinations are used.
-Cool and warm tone mixture doesn’t work well in the interior design and vibrating colors are extremely deceiving in web design.
-Making sure that your chosen color combinations transmit the message you intend them to and in the most comfortable way possible for the viewer is the safe path for the designer.
+A warm and cool tone mixture doesn’t work well in the interior design and vibrating colors are extremely deceiving in web design.
+Making sure that your chosen qualitative color scheme transmits the message you intend them to and in the most comfortable way possible for the viewer is the safe path for the designer.